JohnFromSpace/Everything-Ruby/README.md

 Starting with 2.1.0, Ruby's versioning policy changed to be more similar to semantic versioning.

 Ruby 2.2.0 includes speed-ups, bugfixes, and library updates and removes some deprecated APIs.
 Most notably, Ruby 2.2.0 introduces changes to memory handling – an incremental garbage collector, support for garbage collection of symbols and the option to compile directly against jemalloc.
 It also contains experimental support for using vfork(2) with system() and spawn(), and added support for the Unicode 7.0 specification.
 Since version 2.2.1, Ruby MRI performance on PowerPC64 was improved.
 Features that were made obsolete or removed include callcc, the DL library, Digest::HMAC, lib/rational.rb, lib/complex.rb, GServer, Logger::Application as well as various C API functions.

+## Ruby 3
+Ruby 3.0.0 was released on Christmas Day in 2020.
+It is known as Ruby 3x3 which means that programs would run three times faster in Ruby 3.0 comparing to Ruby 2.0. and some had already implemented in intermediate releases on the road from 2 to 3.
+To achieve 3x3, Ruby 3 comes with MJIT, and later YJIT, Just-In-Time Compilers, to make programs faster, although they are described as experimental and remain disabled by default (enabled by flags at runtime).

+Another goal of Ruby 3.0 is to improve concurrency and two more utilities Fibre Scheduler, and experimental Ractor facilitate the goal.
+Ractor is light-weight and thread-safe as it is achieved by exchanging messages rather than shared objects.

+Ruby 3.0 introduces RBS language to describe the types of Ruby programs for static analysis.
+It is separated from general Ruby programs.

+There are some syntax enhancements and library changes in Ruby 3.0 as well.

+Ruby 3.1 was released on Christmas Day in 2021.
+It includes YJIT, a new, experimental, Just-In-Time Compiler developed by Shopify, to enhance the performance of real world business applications.
+A new debugger is also included.
+There are some syntax enhancements and other improvements in this release.
+Network libraries for FTP, SMTP, IMAP, and POP are moved from default gems to bundled gems.

+Ruby 3.2 was released on Christmas Day in 2022.
+It brings support for being run inside of a WebAssembly environment via a WASI interface.
+Regular expressions also receives some improvements, including a faster, memoized matching algorithm to protect against certain ReDoS attacks, and configurable timeouts for regular expression matching.
+Additional debugging and syntax features are also included in this release, which include syntax suggestion, as well as error highlighting.
+The MJIT compiler has been re-implemented as a standard library module, while the YJIT, a Rust-based JIT compiler now supports more architectures on Linux.